tdoehmen/monument-finder/README.md

 # monument-finder
-Find monuments based on Flickr picture heatmap
+Find monuments based on geolocated Flickr pictures and their tags.

-Find WOE ID's of places here:
-http://woeid.rosselliot.co.nz/
+Requires the WOE ID of the desired location: http://woeid.rosselliot.co.nz/